 The ground, first and second floors all have very different feelings thanks to scale and dynamic light.
 Naturally lit by a triangular rooflight, the sculptural, central stair connects the three different levels.
 The stair is clad in black Valchromat that, with its light absorbing properties, creates a contrasting, compressing experience for the users before they enter the generous and bright spaces.

 Behind the patterned façade, its interior spaces are lit with naturally dappled light, enhancing wellbeing for those working in the building.
 The CNC cut panels are sandwiched with either a solid, transparent or translucent skin.
 Respectively, the cut light and accompanying shadows are blocked out, cast shadows on the floor, or, extraordinarily, throw shadows onto the opaque vertical glass.
 These efforts create a moving wallpaper of light within the office floor.

 Being conscious of the movement of the sun improves our health and concentration; it reconnects us to our circadian rhythms.
-22 Handyside Street is a building designed around form and façade.
-Its orientation, cleave, percolation and shine quite literally reflect our approach to making a bright building that is striking in its form but also considered carefully in terms of tenant wellbeing.
+This building's orientation, cleave, percolation and shine quite literally reflect our approach to making a bright building that is striking in its form but also considered carefully in terms of tenant wellbeing.
 With the creation of a building that is both good to work in and expressive to the city, we continue to explore connecting users viscerally to their environment through the manipulation of light.

-A variety of different models were made to test the design and its possibilities.
+A variety of different models, in varied materials and masses, were made to test the design possibilities.

 1 Clear Glazed Panel